-The OEB's policy, as described in the OEB's 2008 report entitled Supplemental Report of the Board on 3rd Generation Incentive Regulation for Ontario's Electricity Distributors (the Supplemental Report), prescribes a 50/50 sharing of impacts of legislated tax changes from a distributor's tax rates embedded in its OEB-approved base rates known at the time of the application.
+The OEB's policy, as described in the OEB's 2008 Supplemental Report of the Board on 3rd Generation Incentive Regulation for Ontario's Electricity Distributors (the

+Supplemental Report), prescribes a 50/50 sharing of impacts of legislated tax changes from a distributor's tax rates embedded in its OEB-approved base rates known at the time of the application.
 These amounts will be refunded to, or recovered from, customers over a 12-month period.
 If applicable, distributors must complete Tabs 8 and 9 of the Rate Generator model for these impacts.
 The Rate Generator model will calculate applicable rate riders using the appropriate customer class data underlying the OEB-approved rates.
 A rate rider to four decimal places must be generated for all applicable customer classes to dispose of the amounts.
 If a rate rider to the fourth decimal place is not generated for one or more customer class, the entire sharing amount will be transferred to Account 1595 for disposition at a future date.

 On June 21, 2019, Bill C-97, the Budget Implementation Act, 2019, No. 1, was given Royal Assent.
 Included in Bill C-97 are various changes to the federal income tax regime.
-One of the changes introduced by Bill C-97 is the Accelerated Investment Incentive program, which provides for a first-year increase in Capital Cost Allowance (CCA) deductions on eligible capital assets acquired after November 20, 2018.
+One of the changes introduced by Bill C-97 is the Accelerated Investment Incentive program (AIIP), which provides for a first-year increase in Capital Cost Allowance (CCA) deductions on eligible capital assets acquired after November 20, 2018.
+The impacts of changes in CCA rules are to be considered in distributor rebasing applications, and are excluded from the tax changes (such as changes in corporate tax rates) typically addressed in an IRM application.